 One way to kill the bacteria on your cutting board is to cut a lemon in half and rub it all over the cutting surface.
 The acid in the lemon juice will kill any bacteria on the board on the spot!

-TIP: For a really stinky cutting board, squeeze lemon juice onto the board, and let it sit awhile before wiping it off with a damp sponge.
+TIP: For a really stinky cutting board, squeeze lemon juice onto the board and let it sit awhile before wiping it off with a damp sponge.

 I have very light colored carpeting in my apartment, and let me tell you it picks up everything!
-If you so much as walk in a bit of dust and then come into the apartment it is immediately noticeable on my rugs.
+If you so much as walk in a bit of dust and then come into the apartment, it is immediately noticeable on my rugs.

-Well guess what, it’s white vinegar to the rescue again!
+Well, guess what?… It’s white vinegar to the rescue again!

 In this case, you need to put equal parts white vinegar and water into a spray bottle, shake it to mix the 2 ingredients, spray it on the stain, and wait for 10 or 15 minutes.
 The next step is to take warm soapy water and a brush or sponge and clean the stained area.
 In most cases this will remove the stain.